 The National Collections are central to the Smithsonian’s research, exhibitions, and education.
 They are a vital resource, accessed by millions of visitors and researchers exploring subjects from aeronautics to zoology.
 The National Collections have a significant role in addressing scientific and societal issues in the 21st century.
 Collections acquired a century or more ago are used today to address climate change, the spread of invasive species, the loss of biological and cultural diversity, and other pressing contemporary challenges.
 Smithsonian collections also help to define our national identity by documenting the history, diversity, and cultures of the United States.
 Digitizing the collections makes access to them possible anywhere, anytime for research, education, creativity, and enjoyment.

 Smithsonian collections present an astonishing record of American and international artistic, historical, cultural, and scientific achievement.
 Representing a diverse range of materials and disciplines, the collections include works of art, historical artifacts, natural and physical science specimens, living animals and plants, images, archives, libraries, audio and visual media, and digital assets.
 In terms of sheer numbers, Smithsonian collections have a scope and depth that no other institution in the world can match.
 Visit our collections page for more information.

 The extent to which the Smithsonian has digitized its collections is a measure of both public access and good collections management.
-Digitization involves creation of a digital record and digital images or other digital surrogates such as 3D data, audio, or video.
-Our goal is to have all holdings described by digital records and a prioritized subset of the National Collections represented by digital images or other digital surrogates.
-Digital assets are available online at the Collections Search Center and other Smithsonian websites.
+Digitization involves creation or enhancement of a digital record and of digital images or other digital surrogates such as 3D data, audio, or video.
+The Smithsonian’s goal is to have all National Collections described by digital records and a prioritized subset represented by digital images or other digital surrogates.
+Digital assets are available online at the Collections Search Center and other Smithsonian websites including Smithsonian Open Access, where users can find millions of Smithsonian images freely available to download, share, and reuse.
 To learn more, visit the Digitization Program Office.